rjnienaber/sinatra-chiro/README.md

 ## Declaring Parameters

-If a parameter received via a request has not bee declared, or has been declared improperly, a validation error will arise.
+If a parameter received via a request has not been declared, or has been declared improperly, a validation error will arise.
 There are three types of parameters which can be declared in the endpoint:

 Query Parameters are found within the query string (eg. /greeter?greeting=hello)